-Bentonite clay is a natural clay with a fine, soft texture.
-It forms a paste when mixed with water.
-Some people use this paste for medical or cosmetic benefits, such as treating rashes and acne or as a hair mask.
+Bentonite clay is a natural clay with a fine, soft texture that forms a paste when mixed with water.
+Some people use this paste for medical or cosmetic purposes, including treating rashes and acne.

-Bentonite clay is present in many skin products, but some people also add it to foods or drinks with the aim of relieving digestive issues or removing toxins from the body.
+Bentonite clay is present in many skin products, but some people also add it to foods or drinks hoping to relieve digestive issues or remove toxins from the body.

-Many studies have looked at the health benefits of bentonite clay, though most of this research has used animal or cell models.
-More research is needed before scientists will know the true benefits and risks of bentonite clay in humans.
+Research has looked at the health benefits of bentonite clay, though many studies use animal or cell models.
+More research is necessary for experts to understand the benefits and risks of bentonite clay in humans.

-In this article, we will look at the research behind 11 potential health benefits of bentonite clay, along with potential risks.
+This article examines the research behind 11 potential health benefits of bentonite clay and potential risks.

-When a person uses it on the skin, bentonite clay may have the power to adsorb oils and bacteria.
-When they consume the clay, it may adsorb toxins or other unwanted substances from the digestive tract.
+When someone uses it on the skin, bentonite clay may have the power to adsorb oils and bacteria.
+When someone consumes the clay, it may adsorb toxins or other unwanted substances from the digestive tract.

-The following list looks at the benefits of bentonite clay and what the research says.
+The following list looks at the potential benefits of bentonite clay and what the research says.

 How to use

-Bentonite clay’s adsorbent power may be helpful in treating acne breakouts and oily skin.
-The clay can help remove sebum, or oil, from the skin’s surface, and it may also have a calming effect on inflamed breakouts.
+Bentonite clay’s adsorbent power may help treat acne breakouts and oily skin.
+The clay may help remove sebum, or oil, from the skin’s surface, and it may have a calming effect on inflamed breakouts.

-Using a clay face mask can help remove impurities from the skin to treat acne or reduce the risk of pimples and skin infections.
+A clay face mask may help remove impurities from the skin to reduce the risk of pimples and skin infections.

 How to use

-Many commercial facial masks contain clays because of their clarifying effect on the skin.
-Some skin care masks contain bentonite, but a person can also make their own bentonite mask at home.
+Some commercial facial masks contain clays because of their clarifying effect on the skin.
+Some skin care masks contain bentonite, but people can also make a bentonite mask at home.